 Types Of Fish

-- Mollies – Mollies are the second fastest breeding fish on the chart.
+- Mollies – Mollies are the second-fastest breeding fish on the chart.
 They grow extremely fast if fed right and are great for all size predators.
-The hardiness of these fish make them almost appear bullet prove. not only can they survive in extremely poor water conditions..
-They’re one of the only fish that can live in freshwater as well as salt water!
+The hardiness of these fish makes them almost appear bullet prove. not only can they survive in extremely poor water conditions..
+They’re one of the only fish that can live in freshwater as well as saltwater!

 - Convict Cichlid – Convicts are also a popular fish to use for feeders.
 They mate like crazy as well but you have to be careful about keeping these guys with other species. they’re territorial and protective around their offspring.
 Male convicts will even fight with other males.
 These guys aren’t my preferred pick for feeder fish.

 - Minnows – Minnows are very popular feeders to by at a store, usually sold as Rosy Reds.
-Though I am not a fan with the poorly raised minnows kept at the store, The kind often found in local ponds and lakes are really healthy and fast growing feeders.
-They are pretty tough fish and also easy to care for.
+Though I am not a fan of the poorly raised minnows kept at the store, The kind often found in local ponds and lakes are really healthy and fast-growing feeders.
+They are pretty tough to fish and also easy to care for.

 **Goldfish contain Thiaminase I, an enzyme that metabolizes and breaks down Thiamine (Vitamin B1), causing nutritional deficiency!
-There are many different kinds of illness that can result of a nutritional deficiency!
+There are many different kinds of illness that can result in nutritional deficiency!